majo44/storeon-async-router/README.md

 Asynchronous router for [Storeon](https://github.com/storeon/storeon).

-It size is 976 bytes (minified and gzipped) and uses [Size Limit](https://github.com/ai/size-limit) to control size.
+It size is less then 1kB (minified and gzipped) and uses [Size Limit](https://github.com/ai/size-limit) to control size.

 ### Overview
 The key features are: